laras126/wceu-2018/README.md

 2. Add a few blocks (one of them should be a paragraph block).
     * Adjust some settings for the paragraph block in the sidebar.
 3. View the post from the frontend and use the Inspector to inspect the paragraph block.
-4. Note two locations where the styles are coming from.
+4. Note where the styles are coming from e.g. inline? a theme stylesheet? plugin stylesheet?
 5. Deactivate the Gutenberg plugin.
 6. Reload the WYSIWYG editor and switch to the Text view.
 Make note of the comments surrounding blocks.
 7. Reload the frontend and make note of any styling differences.